LennyGonz/JavaScript-CheatSheet/README.md

 ## 7. `new`

-### 3rd way of invoking a function: `new`
 **The purpose of the new keyword is actually to invoke a function with a `this` keyword pointing at a whole new empty object**
-If we have invoking function functions and pointing them at a context object
+If we have invoking function functions and pointing them at a context object like a `workshop.ask()` thats 1 way

+Or we say I'm going to invoke a function and give it a specific object with a `.call()` or `.apply()` or force it with a `.bind()` - 2nd way

-This new way of doing it is to say, I wanna invoke a function and use a whole new empty object.
-And the `new` keyword can accomplish that.
+A third way of doing it is to say ...
+I wanna invoke a function and use a whole new empty object.
+It does other stuff, but it also accomplishes that task, which is to invoke a function with a new empty object

+So the `new` this keyword isn't actually buying you much except the syntactic sugar of "hey i want this function invoked with a new `this` context

-4 things that new does:
+4 things that `new` does:
 1. Create a brand new empty object
-2. Link that object to another object
+2. Link that object to another object (prototype chaining ELABORATE)
 3. Call function with `this` set to the new object
 4. If function does not return an object, assume return of `this`

-These 4 things happen every time the `new` keyword is used.
+These 4 things happen every time the `new` keyword is invoked with a function.

+**To review this Kyle Simpsons course**

 ## 8. `class`